evildmp/vurt/work-in-documentation.rst

 What all of the above have in common is that they are **written materials that support a practitioner in a domain of skilled practice**.

-This definition places the user of documentation - the practioner of a craft - at the centre of its concerns.
+This definition places the user of documentation - the practitioner of a craft - at the centre of its concerns.